Yohh/osrd-unofficial-scripts/README.md

 4. run `npm install` in the `osrd-ui` directory
 5. run `npm run build` in the `osrd-ui` directory

-_if no `package-lock.json` file exists in the subdirectories, you will have an error message, don't worry about it, it's only in case you ran `npm install` in the subdirectories by mistake_

 #### [create-tag](create-tag.sh)

 this script will: